rraxit/BOW/README.md

 # BOW Benchmark Dependencies Setup

-This README provides step-by-step instructions for installing all required dependencies for the BOW (Bag of Words) benchmark project.
+This README provides step-by-step instructions for installing all required dependencies for the BOW benchmark project.

 ## Prerequisites